endeavouros-team/endeavouros-DE-fixes/i3-wm/README.md

 ## EndeavourOS i3-WM theme and setup

 The beloved EndeavourOS i3-wm setup.
-Not only fixes but an easy to use start into tiling Window Managers, almost usable like a real Desktop.
+Not only fixes but an easy to use start into tiling Window Managers, usable like a real Desktop.

 The config files are well commented to hint about the used options.